My Online Journey:

 - Monetise your website, sales funnel or social media channel.

 It’s easy to see from the above 7 components that, mostly, these centre around a website.
-This is the key resource upon which the ultimate success of most online businesses was traditionally grounded.
-However, the situation has seen extensive change, especially over the last 3 years or so, and there’s debate playing out in the internet marketing arena whether or not there’s a real need for a website these days.
+This is the key resource upon which the ultimate success of the most online business was traditionally grounded.
+However, the situation has seen extensive change, especially over the last 3 years or so, and there’s debate playing out in the internet marketing arena whether there’s a genuine need for a website these days.